 I'm inclined towards a mix of media, acrylics or inks, before bringing the piece together with the use of oils.
 This process creates the depths and ages my artwork, with textures being revealed from underneath the pigment.
 I use a limited palette when it comes to colour, very often inclined towards blues and browns.
 I also like to experiment with the effects that wire, scraping, wiping and sanding can have on the mood of a piece often using my hands, rags or spatulas rather than a brush.

-My artwork has been displayed in many galleries around the UK over the last decade, but at present will be found around the south west of England, at the Steam Gallery, in Beer, Devon, the Wren Gallery in Burford, Oxfordshire, the Gallery in the Square, Poundbury, Dorset and the St.Mawes Gallery, Cornwall.
+My artwork has been displayed in many galleries around the UK over the last decade, but at present will be found around the south west of England, at the Steam Gallery, in Beer, Devon, the John Noott Gallery in Broadway, Cotswolds, Worcestershire, Bell Fine Art, Winchester, the Wren Gallery in Burford, Oxfordshire, the Gallery in the Square, Poundbury, Dorset and the St.Mawes Gallery, Cornwall.
 Every two years, I open my studio to the public during the Dorset Art Weeks, which are held at the end of May, the next one being May/June 2020.
-My work can also be found at the Affordable Art Fairs, Cheltenham and Battersea each year.
+My work can also be found at the Affordable Art Fair in Battersea in October and the Fresh Art Fair in Cheltenham in April, every year.